Corcoran Art and the Book (CBK)

 In the Art and the Book program, Thesis for students with a studio focus consists of a cohesive body of work grounded in the book form with a formal exhibition, defense meeting, along with a written paper component that informs the candidate's thesis studio project.
 For students in the program with an academic focus, an in-depth written paper, defense, and public talk to the college are required to fulfill the requirements of thesis.
-Students of the Pro-Thesis course will develop a thesis petition and outline that will serve as the guideline for Thesis construction.
+Students of the Pro-Thesis course develop a thesis petition and outline that serves as the guideline for Thesis construction.
 Students with a studio focus must in the petition also present a comprehensive plan for their studio exhibition to be developed and completed in the Thesis Forum course occurring in the following semester.
 All petitions must be approved by the Thesis Petition Faculty Committee.
-Students will choose a paper and exhibition theme/topic and create a mission statement and written document during the expanded research and writing phase of this course.
-The final Pro-Thesis document will be an academic paper that conforms to the writing standards of the Corcoran graduate programs and that of UMI dissertation publishing, where the final Thesis submission will be published online of the Spring semester.
-Students in Pro-Thesis will also explore professional development through a personal exploratory process culminating in the creation of a learned artist statement and CV.
+Students choose a paper and exhibition theme/topic and create a mission statement and written document during the expanded research and writing phase of this course.
+The final Pro-Thesis document is an academic paper that conforms to the writing standards of the Corcoran graduate programs and that of UMI dissertation publishing, where the final Thesis submission is published online of the Spring semester.
+Students in Pro-Thesis also explore professional development through a personal exploratory process culminating in the creation of a learned artist statement and CV.
 This class is for Art and the Book students only.

 CBK 7900.
 Art and the Book Thesis Forum.
 3 Credits.

 In this course, students complete a comprehensive body of work with a written supporting thesis at the professional level exploring a unique book arts-related topic.
 Each student's thesis should contain a rigorous exploration of theme, under the supervision of a thesis advisor with the goal being to produce a sound body of work or comprehensive written composition.
-The process will culminate with the display of thesis projects developed over the course of the semester, with students presenting to jurors composed of faculty as well as professionals from the book arts community.
+The process culminates with the display of thesis projects developed over the course of the semester, with students presenting to jurors composed of faculty as well as professionals from the book arts community.